-While women’s disempowerment and gender based discrimination is pervasive around the globe, it is expressed in different ways in different cultures.
+Gender based discrimination is pervasive around the globe, although it is expressed in different ways in different cultures.
 Equally diverse is the capacity to resist, overcome or transform disempowering norms, beliefs and social structures.
-And while our networked world offers increasingly innovative ways for connection, mobilization and resistance, cyberspaces have also created new fora for discrimination and victimization to take place.
+And while information and communication technologies and the networked world offer increasingly innovative ways for connection, mobilization and resistance, the same tools are often implicated in the perpetuation of old and new forms of discrimination and victimization.